 Comedian, activist, and author Barry Crimmins died last month at the age of 64.
 One of the legends of the Boston comedy scene, as well as a childhood abuse survivor and a vigilante anti-pedophilia watchdog who helped expose the prevalance of child pornography on early AOL chatrooms, Crimmins was as influential as he was inimitable.
 In 2004, he published his personal and political memoir Never Shake Hands with a War Criminal.
 Below are two representatively eclectic chapters from a very funny and yet very serious book: the first is about starting Boston's first true comedy club, the Ding Ho, while living homeless on the outskirts of town, and the second is about snubbing the "satanic" architect of the United States government's atrocities in Vietnam.

 "They are making bourgeois garbage and I have been making revolutionary garbage."
-Thus quoth Jean-Luc Godard, about his former friends, the "bourgeois" filmmakers Truffaut or Coutard, in this 1970 interview with the Evergreen Review's Kent Carroll.
+Thus quoth Jean-Luc Godard, about his former friends, the "bourgeois" filmmakers Truffaut and Coutard, in this 1970 interview with the Evergreen Review's Kent Carroll.
 It's a fascinating text, in which Godard, along with Jean-Pierre Gorin, his partner in the class-consciouss Dziga-Vertov Group, discuss American students, revolutionary struggle, and "what the Chinese call a bullet wrapped in sugar."
 We hope you enjoy!